flokleiser/nextjs-flo/README.md

 ## Currently working on:

-- [ ] Card element for about me and links page
+- [x] Card background changing for each link?

-- [ ] Card background changing for each link?
+    - [ ] Change into whole background changing instead

+- [ ] If im really dumb -> animate icons falling down on about me

 ## Top Priority (important)